-There are many asset tracking techniques available nowadays so, you also have a variety to select from the range whichever suits best for your business.
+There are many asset tracking technologies available nowadays so, you also have a variety to select from the range whichever suits best for your business.

-There are major asset tracking techniques that are popular, easily available and most trusted by the people of the industry.
+that are popular, easily available, and most trusted by the people of the industry.

 Barcode represents data in the visual format i.e., machine-readable information of the item on which it is attached.
 A barcode represent data by varying in widths and spacing of parallel lines.

 The barcode is referred to as a linear or 1-dimensional code, that can be scanned by barcode readers.